 7. Fight for Your Reproductive Rights.

-They’re in serious jeopardy right now: as of last year, states have enacted 401 abortion restrictions since 2011!
+They’re in serious jeopardy right now: as of last year, states have enacted at over 1,100 abortion restrictions since Roe v.
+Wade!
 And when reproductive rights are taken away, women lose.
 We lose privacy, autonomy, financial security and self-determination.
 Make no mistake, when you can’t make decisions about your own body, you are disempowered.
 And we’re not just talking about access to safe abortions, we’re talking about access to affordable birth control, family planning information, and cancer screenings.
 We can’t afford to go backwards.
 So follow Planned Parenthood Action and Reproductive Health Reality Check (aka RH Reality Check) on Facebook to get important updates on threats to women’s rights and how you can fight back — locally, nationally and internationally.